 Mentors have been asked to meet with their focus-cohort once per month, on those months when seminars do not occur (August, October, February, March, May/June).
 These regional meetings should be face-to-face, located within a reasonable driving distance for focus-cohort members.

 These meetings should be three hours minimum in duration.
-The intent of having regional meetings is to provide an ongoing conversations among members of the focus-cohort, to share research project progress, and to build trusting, collegial relationships that will hopefully transcend the institute experience.
+Having regional meetings intends to provide ongoing conversations among the focus-cohort members, share research project progress, and build trusting, collegial relationships that will hopefully transcend the institute experience.
 This form is designed for mentors to record highlights from each meeting.
-If an agenda is used, please submit it and any other supporting documents to Lori at lori.davis@indstate.edu.
+If an agenda is used, please submit it and any other supporting documents to Madison at madison.gruenert@indstate.edu.